Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Binary Evolution

-The deviation of $P$ from $P_{gw}$ could then be observed in the binary GW signal or through pulsar-timing, if the companion happens to be a pulsar.
+The deviation of $P$ from $P_{gw}$ could then be observed in the binary GW signal or through high-precision pulsar timing, if the companion happens to be a pulsar (PSR).
 A characteristic measure for the frequency change is the braking index, which in the case of circular orbit can be written directly with the effective power:

-For $P=P_{gw,0}$, $n_b=\frac{11}{3}$, while for $P=P_{DC}$ and assuming an approximately constant mass depletion rate, $n_b=1$.
+For $P=P_{gw}$, $n_b=\frac{11}{3}$, while for $P=P_{DC}$ and assuming an approximately constant mass depletion rate, $n_b=1$.
 Another useful measure is the overall GW dephasing

-where $[0,t]$ is the time span of an observation, and $f_{GR}(t)$ is given by the vacuum evolution.
+where $[0,t]$ is the time span of an observation and $f_{GR}(t)$ is given by the vacuum evolution.